mahaker/openapi-generator-gas/README.md

-# OpenAPI generator for Google Apps Script
+# OpenAPI code generator for Google Apps Script

 A CLI tool that generate codes for Google Apps Script.